dmitry1210/dmitry1210/README.md

 ### Hi there 👋

-My name is Dmitry, I'm a Junior Frontend Developer studying at Hexlet School and striving to become a Full Stack Developer.
+My name is Dmitry, a team player with a good eye for detail & desire to develop in IT.

 I've studied layout at the [HTML Academy](https://htmlacademy.ru/), and currently studying for a Frontend Developer at [Hexlet](https://ru.hexlet.io/).